spartanroadside/sera-voice/README.md

 5. COMMAND SYSTEM

-Commands are categorized by domain:
+Commands are structured and categorized by domain:

 ide.*